wonmor/wonmor/README.md

 * 🍎 I won Apple Swift Student Challenge in 2023, and was invited to their annual WWDC event!
 Check out my app [Atomizer AR](https://github.com/wonmor/ElectronVisualized) for my winner proj.
 * 🧑‍💻 I mainly code in SwiftUI and Typescript for Web & Mobile Apps – C++, Python, and Docker for backend (server) & more specialized tasks like Computer Vision, BCI EEG data clean-up, or Computational Chemistry projects like the [one](https://www.youtube.com/watch?v=F95lSwabPpE) I've worked on recently
-* I have an O-1A Extraordinary Visa in the U.S. and a UK Global Talent Visa (5-year route to ILR/citizenship).
+* I have an O-1A Extraordinary Ability Visa in the U.S. and a UK Global Talent Visa (Exceptional Promise).
 From time to time, I work hybrid in both countries

 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="Javascript" /></a>